 St. Louis County is made up of two entitlement communities, the City of Duluth and the remainder of St. Louis County outside Duluth.
 The St. Louis County Continuum of Care (CoC) encompasses both of these entitlement communities.
 Duluth and the County work in partnership with the homeless housing and service providers to address issues that impact persons who are homeless or at-risk of becoming homeless.
 The City and County, along with homeless housing and service providers, created a Continuum of Care Advisory Committee.
 Appointments to the Committee are made by the Duluth City Council and St. Louis County Board of Commissioners.
-The Committee oversees the annual CoC funding competition.
-The Continuum of Care Advisory Committee also oversees other homeless initiatives in Duluth and SLC, including the Family Homeless Prevention and Assistance Program (FHPAP) state funding competition, and provides input to the Emergency Solutions Grant Program funding processes for both Duluth and SLC.
+The Committee oversees the annual CoC funding competition and maintains and updates the Plan to Prevent and End Homeless initiatives in Duluth and SLC, including the Family Homeless Prevention and Assistance Program (FHPAP) state funding competition, and provides input to the Emergency Solutions Grant Program funding processes for both Duluth and SLC.